top of page

 Common Mistakes

-MISTAKE: Thinking lines that look like they might meet very far away are parallel. | CORRECTION: Parallel lines must maintain the exact same distance between them everywhere; they will never meet, even if extended infinitely.
+MISTAKE: Thinking lines that look like they might meet far away are parallel. | CORRECTION: Parallel lines must *never* meet, even if extended infinitely.
+Their distance must be constant.

 Practice Questions